 Cole is pretty clear about Dietz’s book: “Monstrous factual mistakes are spread throughout every chapter …” He points out one I’d missed—the fact that Dietz claimed to have seen the midnight sun on March 24th at Yakutat.
-Oops.
 Wrong latitude, wrong time of year.

-Interestingly, Cole finds a record of an Arthur Dietz on the passenger manifest of the brigantine Blakeley, bound out of Seattle for Yakutat in February 1898.
+Interestingly, Cole finds a record of an A. Dietz on the passenger manifest of the brigantine Blakeley, bound out of Seattle for Yakutat in February 1898.
 A Seattle Post-Intelligencer article at the time reported that 150 aspiring gold-prospectors were aboard.
 We have the right person aboard a ship with the right name and with the destination mentioned in Dietz’s book, but setting off a year later than the date given in Mad Rush For Gold.

 So if Dietz actually went to Yakutat, why are there so many “monstrous factual mistakes” in the book?

-Well, it seems likely that Dietz didn’t write the book for which he is listed as author and copyright holder.
+Well, it seems possible that Dietz didn’t write the book for which he is listed as author and copyright holder.
 The preface is certainly odd—written in the third person (“During the time he was away Mr. Dietz kept a diary …”) and signed only “AUTHOR“, which would fit with the involvement of a ghostwriter.